 What is Supervisa for Parents and Grandparents?

-Supervisa is a visitor visa that allows you to bring your parents and grandparents to Canada for up to 2 years in one visit without the need to renew their visa after six months.
+Supervisa is a visitor visa that allows you to bring your parents and grandparents to Canada for up to 5 years in one visit without the need to renew their visa after six months.
+The new rules also allow extending the visit for another 2 years.
 Supervisa is valid for up to 10 years.
 Although a multiple-entry visa is also valid for up to 10 years, it allows staying in Canada for a maximum period of up to 6 months per visit.

 Who is eligible for Supervisa?

 Parents and grandparents of Canadian citizens or permanent residents who meet the program requirements are eligible for supervisa.
 Dependents of Canadian citizens or permanent residents cannot obtain this type of visa.